soundpress/RulesOfNYC/docs/c26/index.rst

       A. The remedial program may provide for the restriction of the use of the site as described in paragraph two of subdivision k of this section.

-      B. The soil component of the remedial program shall achieve the lowest of the three applicable contaminant-specific soil cleanup objectives for all soils above bedrock, as set forth in 6 NYCRR sections 375-6.4, 375-6.5 and 375-6.6, except as provided in subparagraph C below.
+      B. The soil component of the remedial program shall achieve the lowest of the three applicable contaminant-specific soil cleanup objectives for all soils above bedrock, as set forth in 6 NYCRR §§ 375-6.4, 375-6.5 and 375-6.6, except as provided in subparagraph C below.

-      C. The requirement to achieve contaminant-specific soil cleanup objectives pursuant to the table in 6 NYCRR section 375-6.8(b) for all soils above bedrock shall not apply to soils at a depth greater than fifteen feet below ground surface, provided that:
+      C. The requirement to achieve contaminant-specific soil cleanup objectives pursuant to the table in 6 NYCRR § 375-6.8(b) for all soils above bedrock shall not apply to soils at a depth greater than fifteen feet below ground surface, provided that:

          i. the soils below fifteen feet do not represent a source of contamination;